njchoma/DGAPN/README.md

 ./main_dgapn.sh
 ```

-A list of flags may be found in `main_dgapn.sh` for experimentation with different network and training parameters.
-If you prefer to train with a pre-trained embedding model or just want to try out supervised learning with Spatial Graph Attention Network (sGAT), run the following:
+A list of flags may be found in `main_dgapn.sh` and `src/main_dgapn.py` for experimentation with different network and training parameters.
+If you prefer to train DGAPN with pre-trained graph embeddings or just want to try out supervised learning with sGAT, run the following to produce a predictive model:

 ```bash
 ./main_embed.sh